Resolume

 Wire is a modular node-based patching environment to create effects, mixers and video generators for Arena & Avenue.
 So it's more of an extension of the other programmes but now you can make your own visual effects or clips, but using node-based blocks and connect them together.

 Wire is included in Arena and Avenue installers.
+(HKU students: it needs a separate license, wo do not provide)

 Screenshot 2023-09-13 at 10.29.41.png